 This babywearing tradition was cut off mainly in the west during the industrial era and made a swift come back in the 80s.
-Since then, multiple products have entered the market place to satisfy the growing demand of strapping your baby close to your chest and back.
+Since then, multiple products have entered the marketplace to satisfy the growing demand for strapping your baby close to your chest and back.

 What is babywearing?